gabrielfelicidade/fullstack-test/README.md

 # Fullstack Test

+## How to run the projects

+### Back End

+1. Open a terminal on the backend directory inside this folder
+1. Run the command `./gradlew bootRun` for Unix or `gradlew bootRun` for Windows

+### Front End

+1. Open a terminal on the frontend directory inside this folder
+1. Run the command `npm start`

+The front end can be accessed by the following url: `http://localhost:3000`

 ## Context

 Gobots wants to create a new service to suggest music to its users.
 The suggestions will depend on the city and the climate where the user is.